BillBrousalis/HTB-Uni-CTF-Writeups-Quals/insane_bolt/README.md

 If we look at multiple generated mazes carefully, we can spot something;
 There is never a need for the robot to move UP, not even in the navigation process.
-This simplifies the problem a lot, since there is no need to use something like a breadth-first-search algorightm anymore.
+This simplifies the problem a lot, since there is no need to use something like a breadth-first-search algorithm anymore.

-### The logic used
+## The logic used
 We will have our robot navigate the maze in a certain way, until it finds its way to the gem, while also keeping a record of the steps taken (ex.
 "DLRDDLLRD").
 When the destination is reached, removing any wasted moves from our steps will result